Skip to Content

 • Start with a small test sync before large runs

-• Keep column mappings explicit and stable
+• Keep column mappings explicit and stable — renaming columns after syncing can break mapping and leave fields empty

 • Use schedules only where freshness matters